IzatheWriter/Beginner-Baker-s-Guide/Butter Biscuits Recipe.md

 - Your egg and butter must be fridge cold before you use them so follow the first steps in the recipe instructions and don't take them out until it calls for these ingredients.
 - Don't preheat the oven yet - you'll first prepare the biscuit dough which must rest in the fridge before it's baked.
-- Prepare all the tools listed above - if you don't have a bakeboard, you can roll the dough on the kitchen counter but clean it well beforehand (Note: make sure the surface is clean and dry.)
+- Prepare all the tools listed above - if you don't have a bakeboard, you can roll the dough on the kitchen counter, but clean it well beforehand (Note: make sure the surface is clean and dry.)
 - Make sure you have at least two oven trays - this recipe makes 3 trays of biscuits, so when one batch is ready, you can bake another one and use the first tray for your third batch.

 **Instructions**